3mdeb/news-and-ideas/_posts/2018-08-04-pfsense-as-hvm-on-pc-engines-apu2.md

 ```

 Of course after above operation we can't access `enp2s0` in dom0.
 Having
-ability to sett pass through we can think about creating pfSense HVM and having
+ability to set pass through we can think about creating pfSense HVM and having
 isolation between various roles on our PC Engines apu2 router.

 What are the pros of that solution: